jblam251/tcgaRNAML/README.md

 ![image](https://github.com/jblam251/tcgaRNAML/blob/master/images/KIRP-KIRC-vitastatus2.png)

 For KIRP and KIRC, all 20501 genes were ranked in terms of their impact on the random forest model's ablity to predict vital status based on gene expression levels.
 The top 80 genes were retained from each cancer type, and a Venn diagram was generated.
-Three genes were determined to be highly-important in preeicting vital status for both cancer types.
+Three genes were determined to be highly-important in predicting vital status for both cancer types.
 These can be accessed in the returned list object:

 ex01$Intersect